shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “I don’t know.
 But I’ll see if I can find more stories about him.”

+"He sounds like a true wolf of loyalty."

+Fisher scoffed.

+"Huh?"

+"What?"

+"Do you have something against loyalty or something?"

+Fisher clawed at a white linen strap on his ankle.
+"What good is loyalty when everyone around you hates your guts?"

+Ersatzica fell silent.

+"Sorry.
+I mean, no, I don't have anything against loyalty."

 *AWOOOOOO!* (“Here!”)

 “Oh!
 That’s my sister calling.
 I have to go.”